+At the debate, “Money Honey” Maria Bartiromo asked Donald Trump about the economic aspects of illegal immigration and the logistics of mass deportation.
 Trump responded solidly.
 He did not talk about wages or welfare, but just reinforced his usual rhetoric about his Wall and bravely noted how Eisenhower successfully evicted more than a million illegal immigrants.

 Jeb Bush and John Kasich responded with the incredulity typical of people who depend on the MSM.
 Kasich whined: "Think about the families.
 Think about the children"—and said Trump wasn't making "an adult argument."
 Bush ludicrously claimed suggest that merely discussing immigration, beyond calling for Amnesty, will keep the GOP from winning the presidency:

-Although Ted Cruz was not directly part of this exchange, he clearly knows how powerful the immigration issue is.
+Even having this conversation sends a powerful signal—they're doing high-fives in the Clinton campaign right now when they hear this.
+That's the problem with this.
+We have to win the presidency.Although Ted Cruz was not directly part of this exchange, he clearly knows how powerful the immigration issue is.
 Asked about entitlements, he brushed the question aside and said: “I want to go back to the discussion we had a minute ago because, you know, what was said was right.
-The Democrats are laughing — because if Republicans join Democrats as the party of Amnesty,
+The Democrats are laughing — because if Republicans join Democrats as the party of Amnesty, we will lose.”

 The MSM praised Bush’s bluster.
 (Huffington Post: An Immigration Fight Gives Jeb Bush His Best Moment Of The Entire Debate Season)But the audience and GOP primary voters obviously know that Amnesty will simply lead to more Democratic voters.

 Cruz, who has been campaigning against the MSM, also managed to tie the immigration issue back to economics.

 And, you know, I understand that when the Main Stream Media covers immigration, it doesn't often see it as an economic issue.
 But, I can tell you for millions—of Americans at home watching this, it is a very personal economic issue.
-And, I will say the politics of it will be very, very different if a bunch of lawyers or bankers were crossing the Rio Grande.Or if a bunch of people with journalism degrees were coming over and driving down the wages in the press.Then, we would see stories about the economic calamity that is befalling our nation.
-And, I will say for those of us who believe people ought to come to this country legally, and we should enforce the law, we're tired of being told it's anti-immigrant.
-It's offensive.
+And, I will say the politics of it will be very, very different if a bunch of lawyers or bankers were crossing the Rio Grande.Technically, white journalists seem quite happy to allow Hispanics and illegal aliens to take their jobs—see the effusive coverage of Jose Antonio Vargas, and the general trend of news organizations to hire Hispanics and Asians to cover the immigration beat.
+Similarly, as VDARE.com has reported, many corporate law firms have advocated allowing illegal aliens into the profession.

 Nonetheless, Cruz was making a powerful rhetorical point that humorously underscored how the America Ruling Class supports mass immigration, while the working and middle class bear the brunt of its effects.